smrutisdet/RestAssuredWithCucumber/README.md

 pom.xml is the maven build file which manages the dependencies required to execute the project.
 For downloading  and setting up a rest api use URL:https://github.com/typicode/json-server and follow the steps to configure it.
 Change the test data value for every api call in feature files.

+## Run your pom.xml with command clean test